 Target Simulation Systems

 NSI-MI Technologies designs and manufactures specialized motion simulation systems to precisely simulate the movement of physical entities for use in virtual reality trainers and testers and for physical testing needs.
-We specialize in the areas of aerospace and defense enabling simulation for missiles, decoy and more.
+We specialize in the areas of Aerospace and Defense enabling simulation for missiles, decoys and more.

 RF Target Simulators

 The evaluation of RF Sensors often requires a test capability where various RF scenes are presented to the Unit Under Test (UUT).
 These scenes may need to be dynamic, represent multiple targets and/or decoys, emulate dynamic motion, and simulate real world RF environmental conditions.
 An RF Target Simulator can be employed to perform these functions.
 The total test system is usually called Hardware in the Loop (HWTL) involving the sensor mounted on a Flight Motion Simulator (FMS), the RF Target Simulator presenting the RF Scene, and a Simulation Computer that dynamically commands everything in real time.

 NSI-MI Technologies has designed and delivered several versions of Target Simulators as turnkey systems.
 The systems accept real-time commands from the customer’s simulation computer to dynamically create the desired target motion with desired angle of arrival accuracy.
 Our systems engineering expertise has allowed us to scale and tailor the system to meet the unique needs of each customer.